leabs/MMM-urbandictionary/README.md

 # MMM-UrbanDictionary

-Magic Mirror Module to show random daily word from urbandictionary.com
+A [MagicMirror](https://github.com/MichMich/MagicMirror) Module to show random daily word from urbandictionary.com.
+This shows the word, definition, example, and author and updates every 5 minutes.

 ![MMM-urbandictionary module screenshot](/screenshot/mirror.png)